CarbonOre/android_device_htc_endeavoru/README.md

 	. build/envsetup.sh && lunch

-Chose the number that "liquid_endeavoru-userdebug" is on
+Chose the number that "carbon_endeavoru-userdebug" is on

-	mka liquid
+	mka carbon

 This will create a flashable.zip in the out/product/target/endeavoru folder